-The environmental and social aspects identified in this impact study concerns in the EIA must be properly managed.
-The tool for achieving this is the incorporation of an Environmental and Social Management Plan (ESMP) into the EIA to ensure adherence and future compliance with legislation, good environmental and social performance, and integration of environmental and social issues into the project decision.
-The ESMP provides the means of assessing the accuracy of the predicted project impacts and the monitoring of the effectiveness of the proposed mitigation measures contained in the EIA study report.
-The EMP should therefore indicate how the environmental and social concerns highlighted in the EIA would be managed.
+The EMP provides the means of assessing the accuracy of the predicted project impacts and the monitoring of the effectiveness of the proposed mitigation measures contained in the EIA study report.
+The ESMP should therefore indicate how the environmental concerns highlighted in the EIA would be managed.
 Tullow will monitor the implementation of key contractor parties and assess compliance with the provisions of the ESMP through its contractual mechanisms and management.

-Tullow is committed to provide resources essential to the implementation of the EMP.
-The EMP outlined below provides all the details of project activities, impacts, mitigation measures, time schedules, responsibilities and commitments proposed to minimize environmental and social impacts of the project, and includes monitoring and evaluation for the implementation, operational and decommissioning phases of the project.
+Tullow is committed to provide resources essential to the implementation of the ESMP.
+The ESMP outlined below provides all the details of project activities, impacts, mitigation measures, time schedules, responsibilities and commitments proposed to minimize environmental and social impacts of the project, and includes monitoring and evaluation for the implementation, operational and decommissioning phases of the project.